ericnograles/browser-image-resizer/README.md

 ### Outputs

-A Promise that yields a JPEG Blob
+A Promise that yields an Image Blob